deployd/docs/docs/basics/public.md

 ### Environments

 When Deployd is run with the environment setting (see the documentation on the [cli](./cli.md)), it will attempt to serve files from the `/public-[environment]` directory instead.
-For example, if deployd is run with `dpd -e production`, it will serve files from the `/public-production` directory.
+For example, if Deployd is run with `dpd -e production`, it will serve files from the `/public-production` directory.

 This is useful for optimizing your app in production.
 You can serve a slightly different version of your front-end with minified JavaScript and CSS.
 You can also use it to served compiled versions of pre-processed languages such as LESS, SASS, and CoffeeScript.